 So what can be done?
 Physical exercise has long been prescribed as a way to improve physical functioning in older adults and several relevant studies have shown promising results (4;5).
 Research specific to frail older adults was the focus of a systematic review to determine if exercise improved mobility, walking speed, muscle strength, balance and endurance (6).
 The review examined 19 randomized controlled trials involving more than 1,500 community-dwelling older adults.
 Participants took part in multi-component exercise programs including aerobic and strength training activities.

 What the research tells us

-There was no clear indication of what exercises were most effective, or how often or at what intensity they should be performed for best results.
-Further research to address such questions will help in the design and delivery of more effective programs to help older adults stay active, engaged and moving with confidence.
+More research is needed on how often or at what intensity exercises should be performed for the best results.
+Research to address such questions will help in the design and delivery of more effective programs to help older adults stay active, engaged and moving with confidence (6;7).